ADA holders can earn rewards by delegating their stake to a stake pool run by someone else or running their stake pool.

 Its actual block production is predetermined, unlike PoW’s competitive system.
 At block production, each witness gets a switch.
 Some people claim that DPoS should be considered a Proof of Authority system.
 DPoS differs substantially from POW and even PoS.
 Its integration of stockholder voting assists in deciding and motivating honest and efficient delegates.

 However, genuine block production differs from PoS systems.
 In most cases, grants a sophisticated performance in terms of transactions per second.
 The inclusion of voting by stakeholders acts as a way of evaluating and encouraging fair and successful delegates (or witnesses).
 The actual block output, however, is very different from PoS systems and shows higher performance in terms of transactions per second in most cases.

 What is Stake Pool Performance?

 The efficiency metric measures how well a pool of stakes performs.
 This is given as a percentage and is determined according to how many blocks the stake pool has produced relative to how many it was supposed to make.
-For instance, if a pool provides only half the number of blocks for which it has been nominated, its output rating is 50%.
+For instance, if a pool provides only half the number of blocks it has been nominated, its output rating is 50%.
 This could be because the pool has a poor network connection or its operator has turned it off.